|

 of building on this success was short lived with the outbreak of the First

 World War the following year.
-Illuminations were back
+Illuminations were back in

-in 1925 on a more ambitious scale with lights festooned along the promenade
+1925 on a more ambitious scale with lights festooned along the promenade

 from Manchester Square to Cocker Square.
-It quickly became appreciated
+It quickly became appreciated that

-that Blackpool Illuminations were a worthwhile tourist
+Blackpool Illuminations were a worthwhile tourist attraction

-linking North Shore and Bispham.
+Shore and Bispham.

 The length of the lights was extended to it's present length of just under